Icepops is the International Copyright-Literacy Event with Playful Opportunities for Practitioners and Scholars.

-Devised by Chris Morrison and Jane Secker (the UK Copyright Literacy team) and run in conjunction with the CILIP Information Literacy Group, the day will include keynote speakers, a world café, an opportunity to play copyright games including the Publishing Trap and a playful copyright hackathon!
+Icepops was devised by Chris Morrison and Jane Secker and is run in conjunction with the CILIP Information Literacy Group.
+The day will include a world café, lightning talks, and an evening social.

 Who should attend?

-The day is aimed at copyright specialists and non-specialists, librarians, learning technologists, educational developers, teachers, lecturers, publishers and creators involved in copyright education.
+Icepops is aimed at copyright specialists and non-specialists, librarians, archivists, curators, learning technologists, educational developers, teachers, lecturers, publishers and creators involved in copyright education.
 The focus is on all levels of education from schools to higher education and continuing professional development.
 UK and international delegates are invited to share their experiences with colleagues.

 Booking and costs: